Merging Decision Transformers: Weight Averaging for Forming Multi-Task Policies: Background

 We consider problems that are modeled by a Markov decision process (MDP) with states ${s} \in \mathcal{S}$, actions ${a} \in \mathcal{A}$, unknown transition dynamics $p(s'|s,a)$ and reward function $r(s,a)$.
 Traditionally in RL, we aim to learn an optimal policy that maximizes expected (discounted) return through interaction with the environment.
 Instead, in offline RL, we learn without interaction using a static dataset.
 A dataset consists of a set of trajectories, where each trajectory has the form $\tau = ({s}_{0},{a}_{0},r_{0},{s}_{1},{a}_{1},r_{1},...,{s}_{N},{a}_{N},r_{N})$, consisting of a sequence of states, actions, and return at each timestep until timestep $N$.
-With this data, we aim to find a policy $\pi(a | s, \cdot)$ that maximizes expected return $\mathbb{E}[\sum_{t=0}^{N}r_{t}]$, where the expectation is over the distribution induced by transition dynamics and the policy $\pi$.
-Decision Transformer casts offline RL as a sequence modeling problem using causal auto-regressive transformers.
+With this data, we aim to find a policy $\pi(a | \cdot)$ that maximizes expected return $\mathbb{E}[\sum_{t=0}^{N}r_{t}]$, where the expectation is over the distribution induced by transition dynamics and the policy $\pi$.
+Decision Transformer \cite{dt} casts offline RL as a sequence modeling problem using causal auto-regressive transformers.
 Particularly, DT models the actions in the sequence $\tau=(\hat{R}_{1},s_{1},a_{1},\hat{R}_{2},s_{2},a_{2},\dots,\hat{R}_{T},s_{T},a_{T})$, where the return-to-go (RTG) is the undiscounted sum of future reward: $\hat{R}_{t}=\sum_{t^{\prime}=t}^{T}r_{t^{\prime}}$.
 To make a prediction, each input is embedded using linear projections with added positional encoding and normalization, passed through the transformer, and then a final linear layer predicts the action.
-We refer to transformer parameters as those only associated with transformer layers and not input/output projections.
-During test time, we condition on an initial RTG such as the maximum in the dataset multiplied by some constant, querying the DT to generate an action that leads to high-quality performance.
-At each timestep, we condition on a sequence consisting of (truncated) past transitions, as well as the remaining RTG to achieve.
+We refer to transformer parameters as those only associated with transformer layers and not input or output projections.